linux-application-whitelisting/fapolicyd/README.md

 fapolicyd-cli --file add /opt/my-app/
 ```

-The commandline utility will walk the directory tree and add all files to
+The command line utility will walk the directory tree and add all files to
 fapolicyd.trust.
 To do this, it opens each one and calculates the sha256 hash
 of the file and write that information to the new entry.
 Later if you decide
 to uninstall that app and you want to cleanup the list, then simply run: